poojapatel26/Marketing-Analytics/README.md

 ## Business Questions :

-* 1 How was the overall performance of the paid search campaign?
+* How was the overall performance of the paid search campaign?
-* 2 Which ad groups and keywords have the highest conversion rates?
+* Which ad groups and keywords have the highest conversion rates?
-* 3 During which month did the ad campaign achieve the highest profit?
+* During which month did the ad campaign achieve the highest profit?
-* 4 How is the performance of the conversion path of each ad group?
+* How is the performance of the conversion path of each ad group?
-* 5 How is the cost performance based on keyword, match type and device?
+* How is the cost performance based on keyword, match type and device?
-* 6 What is the overall Return on Investment (ROI) for the campaign, and how can we improve it?
+* What is the overall Return on Investment (ROI) for the campaign, and how can we improve it?
-* 7 Which ad groups or keywords require adjustments to achieve a better Click-Through Rate (CTR)?
+* Which ad groups or keywords require adjustments to achieve a better Click-Through Rate (CTR)?

 ## Summary of insights :

-* Campaign performance :
-  -
+* Campaign performance : The overall performance analysis of the paid search campaign conducted for the US shopping mall reveals a combination of positive achievements and challenges.
+The campaign succeeded in achieving a conversion rate of 11.26%, indicating a noteworthy proportion of engagements translating into actual customer actions.
+However, the financial aspect paints a challenging picture, with a profit loss of -$73,412 indicating that the campaign’s costs exceeded its generated revenue.

+  The campaign’s Average Cost Per Click (CPC) stood at a competitive rate of $0.78, reflecting effective cost management strategies.
+The Click Through Rate (CTR) of 27.19% indicates a good engagement level with the ads, showcasing users’ interactions and interest.
+Nevertheless, the Return on Investment (ROI) of -11.55% is of concern, signifying a significant financial deficit.

-* Conversion Rates based on Ad-group and keywords :
+* Conversion Rates based on Ad-group and keywords : This analysis can be connected to the context of 2021 in US, which includes factors such as the pandemic, economic conditions, and societal dynamics.

-* Profitable Month :

-* Cost :

-* Click-Through Rate (CTR) :
+  In particular, keywords like “Black Friday / Cyber Monday”, “Promo” and “Offer” show higher conversion rates.
+Leveraging these keywords strategically in campaigns can cater to consumer preferences during peak shopping events while optimizing cost-effective measures for maximal returns.

+  Taking match types into account, a “1:1” match indicates a strong conversion rate, potentially indicating targeted advertising.
+This is in line with the goal of maximizing conversions, as targeted ads have a higher probability of driving user action, thereby optimizing cost efficiency.

+* Profitable Month : While October surprisingly achieved the highest profit of $1,046, other months, notably July, August, September, and November, experienced losses.

+  October’s profitable month could signify a successful implementation of targeted campaigns or effective resource allocation.
+It raises questions about the strategies deployed during that period and how they could be extrapolated to enhance other months’ performances.

+* ROI : The Return on Investment (ROI) of -11.55% is a significant concern, indicating a substantial financial deficit.
+It’s essential to focus on strategies that improve ROI, balancing costs and revenue more effectively.

+* Cost : Keywords like “Black Friday / Cyber Monday” boast the lowest CPC at $0.15, which can be attributed to their specific relevance during seasonal sales.
+The “Free Shipping” keyword also exhibits an impressively low CPC of $0.34, indicating cost-efficiency in this category.

+When considering match types, “Phrase” performs well with a CPC of $0.70, followed by “Exact” at $0.76.
+Meanwhile, “1:1” has a slightly higher CPC at $0.93.

+Looking at devices, mobile campaigns have a notably lower CPC of $0.51 compared to desktop campaigns with a CPC of $1.07.

+It’s essential to note that the “Black Friday / Cyber Monday” keyword, introduced in November, is performing exceptionally well in terms of cost efficiency, showcasing the potential for optimization in future campaigns.

+* Click-Through Rate (CTR) : In analyzing the Click-Through Rate (CTR) performance across ad groups and keywords, it becomes evident that some areas may require adjustments to achieve a better CTR.
+Notably, the “Black Friday / Cyber Monday” and “Sale” keyword stands out with a lower CTR of 8.30% and 9.83%, suggesting that users may not be responding as expected to these ad groups.
+It’s crucial to review the messaging and targeting strategies for the ad groups to enhance its CTR.

+  Match Type, the “1:1” match type has the highest CTR at 38.68%, indicating that this match type resonates well with users.
+It might be worthwhile to consider expanding the use of the “1:1” match type to other ad groups or keywords to potentially improve their CTR.

 ## Recommendation and Next Steps :

+* **Seasonal Campaign Alignment:** Capitalize on the success of keywords like “Black Friday / Cyber Monday” during peak shopping seasons.
+Allocate additional budget and resources to create targeted campaigns and promotions leading up to major holidays and sales events.

+* **A/B Testing for Enhanced Retargeting:** Implement A/B tests that target users that have shown strong engagement with our “Promo” and “Offer” keywords, known for their high conversion rates.
+Experiment with different ad creatives, ad schedules, and bidding strategies to assess their impact on CPC.
+Monitor the performance of these tests closely.

+* **Budget Allocation Strategy:** Allocate resources strategically by focusing on cost-efficient keywords like “Black Friday / Cyber Monday” and “Free Shipping”.
+Continuously adapt budget allocation based on real-time performance data, directing resources toward campaigns and keywords delivering positive ROI while reducing investment in underperforming areas and other ad groups with high CPC.

+* **Embrace Effective Match Types:** The “1:1” match type demonstrates a strong conversion rate and CTR, suggesting the effectiveness of targeted advertising.
+Consider expanding the use of this match type to other ad groups or keywords to potentially improve their conversion rates and CTR.

+* **ROI-Centric Strategy:** Prioritize campaigns and keywords with positive ROI.
+Investigate strategies deployed during the profitable month on October and explore their potential application to other months.
+To replicate this performance, consider revisiting and refining these strategies for implementation in other months.
+Analyze factors such as ad creatives, ad schedules, and bidding strategies that contributed to October’s profitability.